Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 1. Your jawline has lost definition

-The jawline is one of the first regions where structural facial ageing becomes visible.
-As the deeper support layers of the face loosen with age, including the SMAS layer and retaining ligaments, the soft tissue of the lower face can descend.
-The result is jowling — soft tissue accumulating below the jawline that wasn’t there a decade earlier — and a loss of the clean line between the cheek and the neck.
+The jawline is one of the first places structural ageing shows.
+As the deeper support layers loosen, including the SMAS and the retaining ligaments, the soft tissue of the lower face descends.
+The result is jowling, soft tissue gathering below the jawline that was not there a decade ago, and a loss of the clean line between cheek and neck.

 Signs this may apply to you: